-Our current board of directors currently consists of seven directors.
-See "Management-Board of Directors."
+Our current board of directors currently consists of six directors.
+See "Item 6.A.-Directors and Senior Management".
 Currently serving directors that were appointed (other than the external directors) will continue to serve pursuant to their appointment until the next annual meeting of shareholders.

-Under the Alpha Purchase Agreement on the first closing, we are required to appoint two directors selected by Alpha (out of a seven-member board) and on the second closing, we are required to appoint one additional director selected by Alpha (out of an eight-member board), each who shall serve as directors at least until the end of our 2018 annual general meeting.
+Under the Alpha Purchase Agreement on the first closing, we are required to appoint two directors selected by Alpha (out of a seven-member board) and on the second closing, we are required to appoint one additional director selected by Alpha (out of an eightmember board), each who shall serve as directors at least until the end of our 2018 annual general meeting.
 At the first closing, Alpha selected Scott Burell to serve on the board and is yet to select an additional director.